rohangoel96/blog/index.md

 ---
 layout: page
-description: MEMories and EXPeriences.
+description: TRAvels, MEories and EXPeriences.
 I like to see new things, do stuff, and take pictures.
 ---

 <center>
-I like to see new things, do stuff, and take pictures.<br>Photographs, I believe are the best way to preserve our favorite memories and experiences - which otherwise get lost in our over burdened brains.<br>Pretty sure that as a visitor, you think that website deserves to be voted as the most useless thing online - but this probably is for myself - to relive my <strong>MemExp</strong>s :)
+I like to see new things, do stuff, and take pictures.<br>Photographs, I believe are the best way to preserve our favorite memories and experiences - which otherwise get lost in our over burdened brains.<br>Pretty sure that as a visitor, you think that website deserves to be voted as the most useless thing online - but this probably is for myself - to relive my <strong>TraMExps</strong> :)
 <br>
-<a href="{{site.baseurl}}/map" style="font-size: 0.8em">Checkout the MemExp on the world map</a>
+<a href="{{site.baseurl}}/map" style="font-size: 0.8em">Checkout the TraMExps on the world map</a>
 </center>

 {% assign thisyear = 'now' | date: "%Y" %}